Paoli Public Library

 The library may build substantial retrospective collections on some topics and may provide collections in considerable depth in subject areas of local interest.

 The library will provide any materials which help to meet our objectives.
-Materials may include: books, periodicals, newspapers, pictures, audio-books, DVDs, and microfilm.
+Materials may include: books, periodicals, newspapers, audio-books, video games and DVDs.
 Materials acquired will meet high standards of quality in content, expression, and format.

 The library will keep itself informed of other publicly available resources of books and materials in the area to avoid unnecessary duplication.
 The library will concentrate on providing materials that supplement rather than duplicate the resources in the schools.